yining1023/curriculum/FriendlyMachineLearning.md

 ## Exercise Descriptions
-Exercise: How to use KNN to build a Teachable Machine
+Exercise: How to use KNN Image Classifier to build a Teachable Machine

 What are we going to build?
 - [teachable machine](https://teachablemachine.withgoogle.com/) from google.